 Situated on the border between India and Nepal, seasonal migrants to India are vulnerable to exploitation and HIV infection.
 Interfaith peacebuilding, income generation, education and health are other areas of involvement.

-Each of the 50 plus partner organisation works locally in one district.
+Each of the 24 partner organisations works locally in one district.
 They are young organisations working with communities where there are multiple needs that are associated with many of the root causes of poverty such as low income, food insecurity, poor health and education facilities, conflict and inability to obtain basic rights.